Wednesday, February 21, 2024

 "In 1905, motor vehicles were still expensive, unreliable toys for the rich.
 Pubic contentment with horses and railroads remained high until World War I, when the military concluded that it really did need trucks.
 Intensive postwar lobbying by truck manufacturers and armies finally convinced the public of its own needs and enabled trucks to begin to supplant horse-drawn wagons in industrialized countries.
 Even in the largest American cities, the changeover took 50 years."

 This passage should be a revelation to anyone born after World War II.
-No one alive today remembers a time when the public did not believe itself attracted to an unsustainable culture of cars and trucks bringing constant noise, pollution, speed for its own sake, vast injury and death.
+No one alive today remembers a time when the public did not believe in the necessity of an unsustainable culture of cars and trucks, bringing constant noise, pollution, speed for its own sake, vast injury and death.
 We don't remember this skepticism about internal-combustion based personal vehicles because the memory has been aggressively erased by various forms of propaganda, such as advertising and movies.

 In World War II, Diamond further discusses, the US spent $20 billion developing an atomic bomb, propelled by a perceived necessity of beating Hitler to it (later it was clear that the NAZI regime had little chance of developing the bomb before its defeat).